 23. Agreement: By registering for a tournament, the captain and/or owner agrees that all anglers and occupants of their boat will abide by all tournament rules.

 24. Scoring: Billfish Points - Registered anglers will receive 1 point for each eligible billfish released in the tournament.
 All team and individual prize categories will be awarded based on the individual or team’s overall point standings.
 In the event of a tie, winners will be determined by the team or individual that releases their last fish first.

-Dolphin, Wahoo, Kingfish, Tuna & Cobia Points - These species must weigh a minimum of 10 pounds to be eligible in the tournaments.
-Each boat may weigh in a maximum of 1 fish per species.
+Meat-fish Points (Dolphin, Wahoo, Kingfish, Tuna & Cobia): These species must weigh a minimum of 10 lbs. to be eligible in the tournaments.
 Each fish meeting weight requirements will be given a score of one point per pound.
 These points will not be included with points awarded for billfish releases when determining the top team standings.
-See the funfish division in the general prize structure of each event as well as the optional entry prize structure of each event for details on the prize money available in the funfish categories.
+See the meatfish division in the general prize structure of each event as well as the optional entry prize structure of each event for details on the prize money available in the meat fish categories.
 Mutilated fish will be disqualified.
-All decisions of the weighmaster are final.
+All decisions of the weigh-master are final.

 27. Video Requirement: Every billfish released in the tournament must be verified by video footage clearly identifying the release.
 Each team is responsible for providing their own video camera and the appropriate media to record video footage that documents the releases on their boat.
 Video media will not be provided to teams by the tournament committee.
 Acceptable video formats are SD cards only.
 The first video clip to be shot by all teams should be of time, date and GPS location at the start of fishing.
 If you fill your first video and need to switch to a 2nd video during fishing please contact the radio room for an establishing shot to begin your video.
 A secondary video source is highly recommended.